-As a mom, I know how difficult it can be to take care of a home when our schedules are constantly full.
-However, one thing that has helped me reduce my cleaning time greatly is having a non-cluttered home.
-The less things I have, the less I have to clean.
-So if you find that clutter is taking over your home, today I’m going to share with you 5 easy steps you can take to help you get rid of the excess.
+One thing that has helped me reduce my cleaning time greatly is having a non-cluttered home.
+It’s actually quite simple – the less I own, the less time I have to devote to cleaning.
+Today I’m sharing 5 easy steps you can take now to help you get rid of the excess.

 1. Come up with a plan and follow through.